 What are sperm retrieval surgeries?

-The surgical process of extracting sperms directly from a man’s testicles or epididymis, for fertilizing an egg during ICSI
+The surgical process of extracting sperms directly from a man’s testicles or epididymis, for fertilizing an egg during Intracytoplasmic Sperm Injection (ICSI).

 Who requires sperm retrieval surgeries?